Kawa-oneechan/Asspull3X/docs/video.md

     |  |___________________________________  Double up again
     |______________________________________  Priority

-A sprite with the double width and height bits set would be functionally the same as a sprite with the double up bit set.
+An object with the double width and height bits set would be functionally the same as an object with the double up bit set.

 | Bits              | Size  |
 | ----------------- | ----- |